puppetlabs/puppet-docs/source/facter/3.11/fact_overview.md

 end
 ```

-### Example: Returning a hash of network interfaces to IP addresses
+An example of a fact returning a hash of network interfaces to IP addresses:

 ``` ruby
 Facter.add(:interfaces_hash) do